FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTCOM.md

 `[ADDRLIST = (string1..64,string1..64…)]`

-The `ADDRLIST `parameter is non-functional in that you can only use TCPIP in local networks for synchronous communication.
+The <span class="code">`ADDRLIST `</span>parameter is non-functional in that you can only use TCPIP in local networks for synchronous communication.

 `[DISCTS = n]`